-Below is a meal plan of a traditional Mediterranean diet, it is the same meal plan that I also follow.
+Below is a quick graphic of a meal plan on the traditional Mediterranean diet, it is the same meal plan that I also follow.
 Under the graphic you can find details, tips and links to the recipes.
 I provide a variety of choices for meals that you can mix and match with links to the recipes.
 For more ideas just head over to the Recipe Index and you will find a large selection of Mediterranean recipes.

 *A seasonal fruit

-*Lathero Dish (seasonal vegetables or beans cooked with olive oil, herbs, and tomato sauce accompanied by bread and cheese).
+Choice #1: Lathero Dish (seasonal vegetables or beans cooked with olive oil, herbs, and tomato sauce accompanied by bread and cheese).
 This is what you will have 3-4 times a week.
-Typically this is green beans, peas, legumes, spanakorizo (spinach-rice) and cauliflower cooked in this way.
+Typically this is green beans, peas, spanakorizo (spinach-rice) and cauliflower cooked in this way.
 This is accompanied by a slice of bread and feta.
 Click here for lathera recipes.
 Please note that one serving consists of 3-4 servings of vegetables.

 -Snack- (if hungry)